History of Sega in China

 One of the Tianli-Sega VCD players

-With the end of 1995, Chinese market was dominated by 8-bit Famicom clones which sold 1.5 milion units, but this year stood under decline of it's sales.
-The growth was seen in 16-bit consoles which sold 1 milion units until this time.
-Nearly all of this systems were Mega Drive clones and rest was imported or officially sold MD consoles, Super Famicom and Super A'Can.
-The third power were 32-bit consoles, sold only from 1 year and had 30,000 users with Sega Saturn as dominate system (15,000 units), next was PlayStation (7,000 units) and others (8,000 units)[23].
+From 1988, Chinese market of video game console was still growing up.
+By 1992, sales of consoles exceeded 10 million units; by 1994, annual production of game consoles exceeded 6 million units (legal, illegal, for the domestic market, for export).
+With the end of 1995, Chinese market was dominated by 8-bit Famicom clones which sold 1.5 milion units in 1995 and 30 milion units from 1988-1995, but this year stood under decline of it's sales.
+The growth was seen in 16-bit consoles which sold 1 milion units in 1995 and few milions from 1990-1995.
+Nearly all of this systems were Mega Drive clones and rest was imported or officially sold MD consoles, Super Nintendo with it's clones like Gentry Micro Genius 16-bit and Super A'Can.
+Separate group were so-called "educational computers", that is consoles with computer keyboard (almost all of them were 8-bit Famicom's with few 16-bit MD models), which sold about 1 million in 1995, that is only 1/3 of results from 1994.
+The third power were 32-bit consoles, sold only from 1 year and had 30,000 users with Sega Saturn as dominate system (15,000 units), next was PlayStation (7,000 units) and others (8,000 units).
+Sells of arcade machines was estimated for around 100,000 units in 1 year (both new and used) and most popular were those made by Sega and Namco[27][28].

-In order to stop Nintendo's growth in Asia, Sega signed in September 1996 an agreement with U.M.C from Taiwan to produce cheap Mega Drive systems for Asian markets[24].
-In China, UMC established the Dynastar Technology Co., Ltd (华星电子科技有限公司) in Shantou[25], to produce and sale Mega Drive 2 (for a price of ¥450) and distribute Game Gear consoles (promoted on the back of MD2 box).
+In order to stop Nintendo's growth in Asia, Sega signed in September 1996 an agreement with U.M.C from Taiwan to produce cheap Mega Drive systems for Asian markets.
+These systems were supposed to be available alongside the ones, directly produce by Sega.
+The Chinese price of UMC's Mega Drive 2 was established as ¥450[29].
+The production of the Mega Drive compatible systems for the Asian market continued into the early 2000s and one of the last was the plug and play Mega Drive 3 released for Asian markets (including China).
 Before this deal, UMC distributed in China it's own systems - 8-bit portable Gamate and 16-bit Super A'Can console, which all competed with Sega.

 In March 1997, it started test sales from authorized retailers in Tianjin, Beijing and shipped nationwide for ¥2,400 with 4-disc included.[32]Many titles were ship immediately or shortly after their Japanese release.
 Sonic Jam was the first game with Chinese instructions and was released same day as Japan[33].